Diabetes type II CVDS

 • since treatment of type II diabetes includes addressing insulin resistance and cardio-vascular issues, all children with diabetes should be examined for insulin resistance and NOT JUST AUTOMATICALLY put on insulin, it being assumed that they have type I (or a dead pancreas).

-• If you don't have the proper genes, you could bury yourself in being fat or eating a lot of sugar and not come down with diabetes type II
+• If you don't have the proper genes, you could bury yourself in being fat or eating a lot of sugar and still you may not come down with diabetes type II

 • By the time most individuals are diagnosed type II diabetes, their pancreas is 75 percent dead.

-• In type II diabetics the problem is with their muscle cells which do not easily take up insulin (a carrier for simple carbs) in the blood.
+• In type II diabetics with insulin resistance, the problem is with their muscle cells which do not easily take up insulin (a carrier for simple carbs) in the blood.
 Cardio exercise depletes the muscle cells of glycogen or simple sugar and forces even insulin resistant muscle cells to take up insulin (and sugar) from the blood.
 Cardio exercise is a DIRECT and IMMEDIATE aid to high blood sugar levels.
-Type II diabetics should "indulge" heavily in cardio!
+Type II diabetics should "indulge" regularly in cardio!

 • You will hear that keeping your blood sugar level below 140 is "fine".
-DO NOT BELIEVE IT.
-There is GOOD EVIDENCE that damage starts occurring when the blood sugar level is above 120.
-Keep your blood sugar levels below 120 and more ideally, below 110.
+Ideally, try and keep your blood sugar levels below 120 and more ideally, below 110.
+However, recent studies have suggested that low blood sugars may not be as important as previously thought.
+Should be AT LEAST below 200...

-• Whether you are on insulin or not, you need to test your blood sugar levels once or twice each day.
+• Even if you are on no medications or oral medications you need to test your blood sugar levels once or twice each day.
 Once in the morning, at least.
+If you are on insulin, you need to test several times a day.

 • Diabetes can be handled with life style changes and medication if you need it.
 But it can get nasty if you do NOT change your lifestyle to keep your blood sugar levels down, so DO NOT EVER underestimate what diabetes can do... treat yours VERY CAREFULLY.

-• The diabetes gene was likely an adaptation to being able to survive in a society where food is not plentiful and a person may only have enough to eat occasionally.
+• The diabetes gene may have been an adaptation to being able to survive in a society where food is not plentiful and a person may only have enough to eat occasionally.
 In other words, diabetes type II IS NOT A DISEASE.
-It is a set of genetics which would work fine if you lived in the Amazon jungle but if you want to live in the USA you need to modify your lifestyle.
+It is a set of genetics which would work fine for most of your life, if you lived in the Amazon jungle but if you want to live in the USA you need to modify your lifestyle.

 The healthy approach which may mean you can avoid medication for many years would be: